tansaku/AR-Comedy/README.md

 # Terms and Conditions

 * Drink purchased up to max value of £10
-* Two drinks if you can attend a show marked "seeking bringer"
-* Otherwise max one drink per person per gig
+* Otherwise max one drink per person per double gig attendance
 * Alcoholic drinks only bought for those who are above the legal age limit in the territory the gig occurs in
 * Attending a show means seeing my entire performance from start to finish (minimum 5 minutes)
 * If audience receives three warnings for poor behaviour offer is rescinded
-* I will buy you a drink after the show once instagram follow confirmed
+* I will buy you a drink after the second show once instagram follow confirmed
 * Yes I am totally serious :-)
 * How else can I build an audience?
 Please send ideas to tansaku@gmail.com